 Free fastpitch softball videos, fastpitch softball blogs, fastpitch softball clinics, and softball drills.
 More than just free fastpitch softball videos, and softball bat reviews, This is a full media site dedicated to fastpitch softball training, With a collection of softball video shows, softball podcasts, and softball blogs.
 If you love fastpitch softball, you are going to love Fastpitch TV.

-This month's featured video is an interview with Carol Hutchins.
-I have also included one of my great softball drills, another featured chapter from The Fastpitch Book, and all your helpful articles from our amazing writers.
+This month's featured video is an interview with 2004 Team USA Softball Olympian, Amanda Freed.
+I have also included one of my great softball drills, another featured chapter from The Fastpitch Book, and a number of helpful articles from our amazing writers.

-This months featured video of the month is an interview with Carol Hutchins.
+This months featured video of the month is an interview with Olympian Amanda Freed.

-I also feature my interview of the month with Michelle Granger
+I also feature my interview of the month with Olympian Shelly Stokes.

 When I decided to create the first softball magazine for the tablets, and smart phones.
 I stopped and thought about who I would get to join me on this project.